RIC-ISC/ric-isc.github.io/resources.md

 ---------------------------
  - [OverTheWire Wargames](https://overthewire.org/wargames/): OverTheWire provides a set of pentesting labs that start you off from the very beginning.
 A great way to start learning linux using challanges of increasing difficulty that eventually get deep into how you can bend and break linux-based systems.
  - [Hack the Box](https://www.hackthebox.eu/): Advanced pentesting challenges.
 Used by professionals to continue to improve their skills.
 Getting an account requires "hacking" your way in.
- - [SquareCTF](https://squarectf.com/): Squarespace provides yearly CTF challanges and writeups on how to solve challanges from prior years.
+ - [SquareCTF](https://squarectf.com/): Squarespace provides yearly CTF challenges and writeups on how to solve challenges from prior years.